 The state of Arkansas was named after a Native American tribe the Akana.
 “Arkansas” means “south wind” (i.e., “downstream”)—the tribe lived downstream from the major Algonquin tribe in the area.
 It stuck, at least in theory, although the spelling and pronunciation varied until well into the 19th century when the state passed a law declaring the spelling to be “Arkansas” but the pronunciation to be AR-can-saw.
-Contrary to Internet folklore, there is no penalty or other legal liability for misspelling or mispronouncing the state’s name.
-Check out these other things you won’t believe are banned in the United States.
+Contrary to Internet folklore, there is no penalty or other legal liability for misspelling or mispronouncing the state’s name, but there are some weird things that are actually banned in the United States.

 California: Not an island